ros2/design/articles/020_ros_with_dds.md

 DDS has, in addition to the topics, subscribers, and publishers, the concept of DataReaders and DataWriters which are created with a subscriber or publisher and then specialized to a particular message type before being used to read and write data for a topic.
 These additional layers of abstraction allow DDS to have a high level of configuration, because you can set QoS settings at each level of the publish-subscribe stack, providing the highest granularity of configuration possible.
 Most of these levels of abstractions are not necessary to meet the current needs of ROS.
-Therefore, packaging common work flows under the simpler ROS-like interface (Node, Publisher, and Subscriber) will be one way ROS 2.0 can hide the complexity of DDS, while exposing some of its features.
+Therefore, packaging common workflows under the simpler ROS-like interface (Node, Publisher, and Subscriber) will be one way ROS 2.0 can hide the complexity of DDS, while exposing some of its features.

 ### Efficient Transport Alternatives

 In ROS 1.x there was never a standard shared-memory transport because it is negligibly faster than localhost TCP loop-back connections.
 It is possible to get non-trivial performance improvements from carefully doing zero-copy style shared-memory between processes, but anytime a task required faster than localhost TCP in ROS 1.x, nodelets were used.
-Nodelets allow publishers and subscribers to share data by passing around `boost::shared_ptr`'s to messages.
+Nodelets allow publishers and subscribers to share data by passing around `boost::shared_ptr`s to messages.
 This intraprocess communication is almost certainly faster than any interprocess communication options and is orthogonal to the discussion of the network publish-subscribe implementation.

 In the context of DDS, most vendors will optimize message traffic (even between processes) using shared-memory in a transparent way, only using the wire protocol and UDP sockets when leaving the localhost.